-44. Goods exported contrary to the prohibitions and restrictions in Schedule B to be forfeited.

-If any person exports or attempts to export or take out of Sri Lanka any goods enumerated in the table of prohibitions and restrictions in Schedule B, in contravention of the prohibitions and restrictions contained in such table in respect thereof, such goods shall be forfeited, and shall be destroyed or disposed of as the Director-General of Customs may direct.
+Goods exported contrary to the prohibitions and restrictions in44.If any person exports or attempts to export or take out of Sri Lanka any goods enumerated in the table of prohibitions and restrictions in Schedule B+, in contravention of the prohibitions and restrictions contained in such table in respect thereof, such goods shall be forfeited, and shall be destroyed or disposed of as the Principal Collector of Customs may direct. (+Schedule omitted - See List of Enactments omitted from the Revised

-[S 45 rep by s 26 of Act 83 of 1988.]

-46. Abatement of duty on damaged goods.
+Edition.)

+Repealed By Act 45.Repealed By Act [26, 83 of 1988] [26, 83 of 1988]

-- (1) Where any goods imported into Sri Lanka have sustained damage, the Director-General of Customs may, upon claim made in that behalf and upon proof to his satisfaction that such damage was sustained after the goods had been shipped in the importing ship and before the goods had been landed in Sri Lanka, make an abatement of the whole or any part of the duty chargeable thereon, as he may in his discretion determine. - (2) Every claim under subsection (1) for the abatement of duty shall be made by the importer or consignee of the goods in such form and in such manner as the Director-General may prescribe. - (3) If the importer or consignee of the goods is not satisfied with the abatement made by the Director-General, the Director-General may call upon two impartial merchants or representatives of insurance companies to examine the goods and report to what extent in their judgment the goods are lessened in value by the damage they have sustained, and may, in his discretion, having regard to such report, vary the original abatement. - (4) Where an abatement of the whole duty originally chargeable on any goods is made under subsection (1), or where any damaged goods are abandoned by the importer or consignee thereof, the Director-General may in his discretion take those goods for the use of the State, or order that those goods be destroyed or removed from the Customs premises under the supervision of an officer of Customs and at the expense of the importer or consignee of the goods. - (5) Where the importer or consignee of any goods fails to pay any sum incurred under subsection (4) in the destruction or removal of such goods, it shall be lawful for the officers of Customs to refuse to pass any other goods belonging to such importer or consignee until such sum is paid:
+Abatement of duty 46.(1) Where any goods imported into Sri Lanka have sustained damage, the on damaged goods.
+Principal Collector of Customs may, upon claim made in that behalf and upon proof to his satisfaction that such damage was sustained after the goods had been shipped in the importing ship and before the goods had been landed in Sri Lanka, make an abatement of the whole or any part of the duty chargeable thereon, as he may in his discretion determine.

+(2) Every claim under subsection (1) for the abatement of duty shall be made by the importer or consignee of the goods in such form and in such manner as the Principal Collector may prescribe.

+(3) If the importer or consignee of the goods is not satisfied with the abatement made by the Principal Collector, the Principal Collector may call upon two impartial merchants or representatives of insurance companies to examine the goods and report to what extent in their judgment the goods are lessened in value by the damage they have sustained, and may, in his discretion, having regard to such report, vary the original abatement.

+(4) Where an abatement of the whole duty originally chargeable on any goods is made under subsection (1), or where any damaged goods are abandoned by the importer or consignee thereof, the Principal Collector may in his discretion take those goods for the use of the State, or order that those goods be destroyed or removed from the customs premises under the supervision of an officer of customs and at the expense of the importer or consignee of the goods.

+(5) Where the importer or consignee of any goods fails to pay any sum incurred under subsection (4) in the destruction or removal of such goods, it shall be lawful for the officers of customs to refuse to pass any other goods belonging to such importer or consignee until such sum is paid;